dani763f/FLOSS-UX/docs/Study Findings/studydownload.md

 ---
 layout: default
-title: The Study
+title: Download the Study
 has_children: false
 parent: Study findings
-nav_order: 6
+nav_order: 5
 ---

-# The Study
+# Download the Study

 Below the full study can be downloaded and read.
 The study found that the academic format is not...